cbdso/aws-serverless-security-workshop/docs/06-waf/README.md

 1. Next, we create **Rules** that are composed of one or more **Conditions**.
 Let's start by creating a rule based on the request body size condition:

 	* Click **Create Rule**
-	* Give it a name, like `LargeBodyMatchRule`
+	* Give it a unique name prefixed with your username, like `USERNAME-LargeBodyMatchRule`
 	* For 	**Rule type**, keep `Regular rule`
 	* In Add conditions section, select
 		* 	`does`
 		*  `match at least one of the filters in the size constraint condition `
-		*  `LargeBodyMatch`  -- the name of the condition we created for large request body in 6B
+		*  `USERNAME-LargeBodyMatch`  -- the name of the condition you created for large request body in 6B

 	* Then click **Create**